apache/flink/docs/dev/python/environment_variables.zh.md

 ---
-title: "Environment Variables"
+title: "环境变量"
-nav-parent_id: python_tableapi
+nav-parent_id: python
-nav-pos: 140
+nav-pos: 130
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one